 - The Value Reveals WHY the Business Needs the Outcome

 - User Stories Are Not Just for End Users

-- Identifying potential User Stories from a Vision Statement
+- Assignment: Identify Potential User Stories from a Vision Statement

 - Three Approaches to Identify User Story Roles